 Are fees going down for applicants who send their applications to the Department’s offices in Australia and the United Kingdom?

-No, regulated fees for applicants who apply to the Department’s Sydney or London passports offices will remain the same.
-The amount actually paid will change as the Department has updated the exchange rate between Australia and New Zealand and Great Britain and New Zealand.
+All passport fees are regulated in NZD.
+The fees for lodging physical applications outside of New Zealand were not affected by this change.
+From time to time, the Department conducts reviews of the exchange rates with Australia and the UK to ensure we are charging the correct amount.
 Applicants who are eligible have the choice to submit their application using the Passport Online Renewal Service from anywhere in the world and pay the reduced New Zealand dollar online fee for adult renewal passports.
 Applicants can also send their paper applications directly to New Zealand and pay the reduced New Zealand dollar fees for adult passports.

 Why are child fees and fees for other travel documents not being reduced?